-The total budgeted cost of services, activities, and programs for the District in FY 2017-2018 is \$1,481,700.
-The Budget contained in this BID Annual Report is based on estimated FY 2017-2018 assessments totaling \$886,519 plus the County's fifty percent (50%) match of \$430,000, based on estimated final FY 2016-2017 assessment revenue of \$860,000.
-It includes the \$134,700 Reserve Fund and Other Income of \$57,077, including \$30,477 carried over from the prior year.
+The total budgeted cost of services, activities, and programs for the District in FY 2017-2018 is \$1,552,078.
+The Budget contained in this BID Annual Report is based on Countywide BID assessment revenue of \$882,489 together with the County's fifty percent (50%) match of the total assessment revenue.
+It includes the \$130,344 Reserve Fund and \$75,000 in expendable funds carried over from the prior year.

 Pursuant to Section 5.140.240 the County of Mendocino is entitled to charge an amount equal to its actual costs for the collection of assessments and administration.
 Effective June 18, 2015, the cap on this fee is three percent (3%) of the total collected in BID assessments.
 This fee is collected when the books are closed, approximately two (2) months after the end of each fiscal year.
 Section 5.140.260 of the Mendocino County Code excludes enforcement costs from the cap on administration fees.
-The Budget shows it as a reduction in income.

-The proposed Annual Marketing Plan and Budget for FY 2017-2018 includes a Reserve Fund of \$134,700.
-In the past, the BOS has approved recommendation of the BID Advisory Board that the Reserve Fund be equal to \$100,000 or ten percent (10%) of the annual expenses, whichever is greater.
+The proposed Annual Marketing Plan and Budget for FY 2017-2018 includes a Reserve Fund of \$130,344.
+In the past, the BOS has approved recommendation of the BID Advisory Board that the Reserve Fund be equal to \$100,000 or ten percent (10%) of the annual

+Budget, whichever is greater.
 This sum is to be held in an interest bearing account for the purpose of providing funds that can be accessed to address shortfalls in revenue projections or unexpected expenses consistent with applicable laws and the annual contract between the County of Mendocino and MCTC.
 Allowable uses might include promotional expenditures required to assist the District's recovery from a natural disaster or other adverse circumstance in which inadequate funding could pose a threat to the local tourism economy.
 Expenditures from the Reserve Fund must be authorized by a vote of the MCTC Board of Directors.